lsj5031/Markie/REMAINING_ISSUES.md

 - All modes respect export size (A4 or Square) and theme styles

 ## Priority
-**All Issues Resolved** - Core export functionality now complete and production-ready ✅
+Core export functionality is complete, but known issues need to be addressed.

 ## Dependencies
 - ✅ Image processing with html-to-image library